What is ‘Earned Wage Access’?

 One leading “On-Demand Payment” provider claim using their services can increase job application by 30%, increase employee retention by 20% and lower absenteeism by 13%.
 As we’ve identified above, some people may feel obligated to go to work or tethered to the on-demand payment system, just to guarantee income – instead of putting their own wellbeing first.

 Comparing similar statistics side-by-side, paying a real living wage sees a 75% improvement in job retention and a 53% increase in job applications, as detailed on The Living Wage Foundation website.
 As a member of the Living Wage Foundation, we’re committed to paying a fair wage for fair work, as well as ensuring our supply chain do too.
 The benefits to a business, employee wellbeing, local economy and society are far-reaching.
+To find out more about our commitment to paying the Living Wage, please read our blog ‘What it means to be a Living Wage Employer’.

 Many businesses using “instant pay” services offer low hourly rates of pay and/or zero-hour contracts.
 They dangle the carrot of “financial freedom” as an employee perk with earned wage access, in-lieu of paying adequate rates and offering employees fair rights and respect – which would open the doors to a more sustainable future for both employer and employee.
 Framing accessing low wages on-demand as a benefit when really it can cause tremendous long-term damage and significant workplace culture shifts are needed.